from small one page howto to huge articles all in one place

 CURL_SSLVERSION_DEFAULT

 The default action.
-This will attempt to figure out the remote SSL protocol version.
+This attempts to figure out the remote SSL protocol version.

 CURL_SSLVERSION_TLSv1